Breast Implant Replacement London UK

 Implant Replacement with En Bloc Capsulectomy

-En bloc capsulectomy is a highly specialized surgical technique that is reserved for specific cases, such as breast implant-associated cancer (BIA-ALCL).
+En bloc capsulectomy is a highly specialised surgical technique that is reserved for specific cases, such as breast implant-associated cancer (BIA-ALCL).
 During this procedure, the surgeon removes the implant and the capsule as a single unit, which can be more invasive and carry additional risks compared to other implant removal methods.

 En bloc capsulectomy involves cutting out more tissue, which may include the chest and intercostal muscles on the ribs.
 This can lead to a higher risk of complications such as lung puncture and pneumothorax, which is when air leaks into the chest cavity.